Seattle Defends Its New High-Earner Income Tax In Court

 Amazon is considering proposals right now for a second headquarters.

-In enacting the income tax Seattle is going against a state supreme court precedent from the 1930s when the state constitution was amended to include an extremely broad definition of property, says Republican Rob McKenna.
+In enacting the income tax Seattle is going against a state Supreme Court precedent from the 1930s when the state Constitution was amended to include an extremely broad definition of property, says Republican Rob McKenna.
 He served two terms as Washington's attorney general and now represents the plaintiffs in this lawsuit.

 The new definition included "anything tangible or intangible, subject to ownership," McKenna says.
 "The Supreme Court ruled that that definition being as broad as it is, encompasses income."

-Another clause in the state constitution mandates all property be taxed the same, so all income must also be taxed uniformly, he says.
-And because state law doesn't allow for an income tax, cities can't impose them.
+Another clause in the state Constitution mandates all property be taxed the same, so all income must also be taxed uniformly, he says.
+And because state law doesn't allow for an income tax, cities can't impose one.

 On the other side is Paul Lawrence, an attorney litigating the case on behalf of the city of Seattle.

-"There's no provision in the state constitution that says you can't have an income tax," he said.
+"There's no provision in the state Constitution that says you can't have an income tax," he said.

-Instead, what's preventing a state income tax is an interpretation—a wrong interpretation, Lawrence says.
+Instead, what's preventing a state income tax is an interpretation — a wrong interpretation, Lawrence says.
 Because, he says, income is not property.

-"It comes to you, you then take it and turn it into property—whether it's a stock or bond or a piece of property—but it's a very different type of thing," he says.
+"It comes to you; you then take it and turn it into property — whether it's a stock or bond or a piece of property — but it's a very different type of thing," he says.

 And income, he says, should be allowed to be taxed under Washington state law.

 Some business owners support the tax.
 Molly Moon's Homemade Ice Cream chain founder and CEO, Molly Moon Neitzel, is in favor of it to fund the city's pressing needs, like affordable housing, she says.
-She doesn't earn enough to be taxed, but hopes one day to be taxed more on future high income, "so that (my) employees can have a better quality of life in the city of Seattle."
+She doesn't earn enough to be taxed, but hopes one day to be taxed more on future high income, "so that [her] employees can have a better quality of life in the city of Seattle."

 Washington state is often said to have one of the most regressive tax structures in the nation, because of its reliance on property and sales taxes.
 Ideas for new taxes come out of Seattle city hall all the time.